openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 **Variety**

-Let™s define Cloud technology as ˜related to putting data online & sharing among
+Letâ€™s define Cloud technology as â€˜related to putting data online & sharing among
-      devices™ which is a reasonable definition for our purposes.
+      devicesâ€™ which is a reasonable definition for our purposes.
 There is a huge number of technologies connecting openSUSE users to online services.
 However there is a distinction to be made between commercial or proprietary operating systems and ours.
-We don™t create a vendor lock-in scenario because we focus on tools that freely connect you to your choice of publicly available services.
-This is a key distinction because we™re not owning or controlling the cloud that you place your data in.
+We donâ€™t create a vendor lock-in scenario because we focus on tools that freely connect you to your choice of publicly available services.
+This is a key distinction because weâ€™re not owning or controlling the cloud that you place your data in.
 You, the user, get to decide the place where it best fits your needs and comfort level.
-Yesterday we [highlighted integration in our every day applications](https://news.opensuse.org/2011/06/16/opensuse-and-online-services/).
+Yesterday we [highlighted integration in our every day applications](http://news.opensuse.org/2011/06/16/opensuse-and-online-services/).
 Today we focus on file syncing services and especially the cool Free Software project ownCloud!

 **File sharing and syncing services**